bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 No, basically I'd always envisioned this as frozen in time at the point where you finally, the distinguishing decision is to sign that, or let's say sign the transaction that pays into that.
 Yeah, it has to be that way around.
 Yeah, anyway that's the basic idea.

-Audience: So this is a chain of pre-signed transactions but just like with Lightning we can update.
+[Audience]: So this is a chain of pre-signed transactions but just like with Lightning we can update.

-Adam Gibson: Right, this is what I was saying at the start, is that Lightning is about, I like, whimsically I called it vertical contracting as opposed to horizontal contracting, yeah, because Lightning updates and of course intrinsically updating is kind of stupid, right, because that doesn't guarantee the previous one doesn't exist anymore but the idea is there's a punishment mechanism or an L2 mechanism.
+Right, this is what I was saying at the start, is that Lightning is about, I whimsically called it vertical contracting as opposed to horizontal contracting, because Lightning updates and of course intrinsically updating is kind of stupid, right, because that doesn't guarantee the previous one doesn't exist anymore but the idea is there's a punishment mechanism or an L2 mechanism.
 None of that here this is just flat you know everything is signed up front and it's unlocked at the moment when you sign the funding UTXO.

-Audience: But if both parties collaborate honestly then they could.
+[Audience]: But if both parties collaborate honestly then they could.

-Adam Gibson continues ...
-Oh yeah yeah sorry yeah if of course that just that goes without saying right I mean I'm just trying to design something that's safe from the other side cheating.
+Oh yeah!
+Of course that just goes without saying right, I mean, I'm just trying to design something that's safe from the other side cheating.
 Obviously I've put two here, obviously it could be ten people as well, by the way.
 This is designed for an N of N multi-sig thing.
 So I don't mind spending time on this because after all I'm sure most people either haven't heard of this or didn't really look into it.
 So if there are other questions about this structure, I don't mind.
 I wanna like make it way more complicated.
-Yeah, so how can I summarize it, if you don't want to get lost in the details.
+Yeah, so how can I summarize it? if you don't want to get lost in the details.
 I want to summarize it by saying everything's pre-signed and the reason it's all locked in is precisely because the transfer of funds is on a multi-sig controlled by all parties?
 Otherwise it wouldn't be safe, right?
 Well no, because that's why this is a very bare bones illustration, but for example in TX1 there's an extra payout to one of the parties.
 So naively you look at it and think, well this isn't safe because Bob's getting a whole load of money before Alice got anything.
 But that's why everything has to be frozen and locked at the start.
 And by achieving that goal it means we can break the typical heuristics because it doesn't look right.
-That looks like there's an actual payment there/
+That looks like there's an actual payment there.

 ## Kitchen Sink

 *Refer Slide 10*

 I call this the kitchen sink, so I'm extending this idea a bit, all right?